awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

      [ RESTRICT ]
 ```

+### Revoking ASSUMEROLE permissions<a name="revoke-assumerole-permissions"></a>

-The following is the syntax to revoke the ASSUMEROLE privilege from users and groups with a specified role\.
+The following is the syntax to revoke the ASSUMEROLE permission from users and groups with a specified role\.

 ```
 REVOKE ASSUMEROLE